cwellsx/view/README.md

 yarn express
 ```

-I also defined a `profile` -- see Heroku's
+I also defined a `Procfile` -- see Heroku's
 [Specifying a start script](https://devcenter.heroku.com/articles/deploying-nodejs#specifying-a-start-script).